Single Homeless Project: History

 In 1975, Stuart Clark a homeless man and a founder member of Single Homeless Project persuaded a housing association in Pimlico to let him use a short-term property to house himself and five other homeless men, including Dennis Handfield, after whom a support hostel in Camden was later named.

 The Pimlico property was the foundation for what became Single Homeless Project.
 Thanks to an Urban Aid grant, Single Homeless Project was able to establish itself in 1977, when it became a registered charity and Stuart became the first paid employee.

 After the government announced the closure of large resettlement units and made funding available for smaller hostels and housing projects, Single Homeless Project led the way in an alternative approach to the homelessness crisis, which is based on small-scale converted residential properties with single rooms instead of dormitories.
 This reduced stigma, granting residents control over their own space and providing a sense of ‘home’.
 Instead of ‘self-improvement’, support focused on building people’s capacity to move on and live independently.

 While Single Homeless Project has changed a lot over the last five decades, the history and origins continue to pay integral in influencing the charity’s work in recent years.

 Projects and programmes

 Sport project

 The sport project has established in-house gyms at Single Homeless Project services, providing accessible aerobic and yoga sessions, bicycle maintenance and ride-out clubs, boxing, football, fishing, and table tennis sessions, all while debunking the myth that people experiencing homelessness aren't interested in or capable of participating in sports.
-The National Lottery Sport England, London Housing Foundation, and KKR have provided significant funding, support, and ongoing collaboration for the project.